 - Ice and Rock Salt: Used in a traditional ice cream churn.
 Follow a ratio of 2 cups of salt for every 8 pounds of ice.

 - Indoor Ice Cream Maker: Contains an ice cream canister with liquid refrigerant sealed between the double walls of the canister.
 It is recommended to freeze the canister for 24 hours before making your ice cream.
-This Cuisinart ice cream maker is my favorite.

 - Sieve: Use a sieve to strain out any ingredients that were steeped and any coagulated egg.